 *

-The Wild Goose Camp for Boys closed for good at the end of 1995 and is now under private ownership.
+The Wild Goose Camp for Boys closed for good at the end of the 1995 camping season and is now under private ownership.
 Castle Harmony remains standing today along the shores of Main Stream engaging curious visitors passing by on boats to ponder its long, proud heritage.